vinitharockiasamy/millet-disease-detection-app/README.md

 # 🔒 Offline Support

-The app works fully offline after installation.
+The application works completely offline after installation.

-No internet connection is required for disease detection.
+No internet connection is required for disease detection and prediction.

 ---